Stefannsen/Web3App/README.md

 # CrazyBearzz
-A web3 application for selling and trading nfts from CrazyBearzz Collection
+A web3 application for selling and trading NFTs from the CrazyBearzz Collection.

 ## About
 CrazyBearzz Collection consists of 101 NFTs that represent customized funny bears.